-- Info for New Majors: A copy of this memo is posted under Announcements. - Newsletters: Prior to the registration periods in November and April, we send out information regarding major requirements and course offerings. - Summer Mailing: Early in August, we also send out information regarding major requirements, application to honors thesis seminar and course offerings.
+- Info for New Majors: A copy of this memo is posted under Announcements. - Course Offerings 2022-23 Academic Year | Columbia | Economics: Each year we post the courses that we plan to offer during the academic year on this page.
+This page is updated periodically throughout the year as course offerings change. - Newsletters: Prior to the registration periods in November and April, we send out information regarding major requirements and course offerings. - Summer Mailing: Early in August, we also send out information regarding major requirements, application to honors thesis seminar and course offerings.